CartoDB/documentation/app/content/carto-user-manual/tutorials/scoring-areas-based-on demographic-data-to-select-advertising-panels-for-a-campaign.md

     Remember to replace the location of the dataset with the one related to your org.

     Style the resulting layer as seen below.
-As we can see, population of women between 18 and 40 is high in most parts of Ney York metropolitan area, slightly higher in Manhattan East, while as we move away from Kings and Queens population drops.
+As we can see, population of women between 18 and 40 is high in most parts of New York metropolitan area, slightly higher in Manhattan East, while as we move away from Kings and Queens population drops.

     ![Map new variable consolidated age stats](/img/cloud-native-workspace/tutorials/tutorial17_map_ooh_geosegmentation_new_variable_age.png)

     You can now delete the previous source and layer and keep the new one, as we will keep building on it.

 13. Let's now add variables to represent geographies where the median annual income is above $70,000, and subsequently normalize it.
-As before, we will write a custom query, but we will run this in the same layer as before, on other words we will perform further analysis on the same layer.
+As before, we will write a custom query, but we will run this in the same layer as before, in other words we will perform further analysis on the same layer.
 Replace the previous query with the query below:

     ```sql
     WITH pop_stats AS (